 Yet, compared with whole grain, the concentration of B vitamins in my Vitamin B Complex is a hundred-fold higher!

 How can this be so, you may be wondering?
 The secret is the plant matrix used to create them…

-Bioavailable and Biologically Active B Vitamins – Grown in a Plant Complex
+Bioavailable and Biologically Active B Vitamins – Grown in an Organic Plant Complex

 I was very excited when I discovered this process was being used in Europe to create B vitamins of exceptional quality.

 We’ve partnered with a lab in Hamburg, Germany that’s using an innovative, patented process that they’ve developed to create bioavailable and biologically active B vitamins in a matrix of quinoa sprouts!